-Where a Safety issue is identified this is of most significance.
-These issues have the potential to cause serious injury to a walker.
+Safety issues are of most significance as they have the potential to cause serious injury to a walker.
 If a trail has any potential safety issues it cannot be registered.
 These issues need to be addressed immediately or as soon as possible.
 These issues are documented in red bold text in the inspection report